SOUMEE2000/soumee2000.github.io/_drafts/2021-05-05-UNet-Architectures.md

    overlay_filter: 0.00
 ---

-Hello there, people!
+# Hello there, people🤗!

-U-Nets are the first thing I learnt about when I decided to give Medical Image Processing a shot.
-They are currently the state-of-the-art models in this field and a lot of the newer models ( we will discover them eventually) use this very structure as a backbone and try and improve upon them.
-Down below is an image of a vanilla U-Net.
+**U-Nets** are the first thing I learnt about when I decided to give Medical Image Processing a shot.
+They are currently the state-of-the-art models in this field and a lot of the newer models ( we will discover them eventually) use this very structure as a backbone and try and improve upon it.
+And just in case your eyes haven't already wandered down to the picture, this is the architecture we plan to study.

-# U-Net
+## U-Net
 <img src="https://github.com/SOUMEE2000/BLOG-Images/blob/main/U-NET/U-Net.png?raw=true">

+The nomenclature, I beieve should be fairly obvious 🤭 but if you are fairly new to it, the mind should be abuzz with a lot of questions!!!

+**To name a few**:
+* Why U ??? !!!!
+* How U ??? !!!!
+* What exactly is the meaning of U ??? !!!

 # Residual U-Net
 <img src="https://github.com/SOUMEE2000/BLOG-Images/blob/main/U-NET/Residual-Net.png?raw=true">